Multiplicity-free Skew Schur functions with full interval support: Preliminaries

 The Littlewood--Richardson coefficients satisfy a number of symmetry properties \cite{stanley}, including:

 Moreover, we have

 Another useful fact about skew Schur functions is that

-where ${\tilde\lambda}/{\tilde\mu}$ is the skew Young diagram obtained from $\lambda/\mu$ by deleting any empty rows and any empty columns.
+where ${\tilde\lambda}/{\tilde\mu}$ is the skew Young diagram obtained from $\lambda/\mu$ by deleting any empty row and any empty column.
 A skew Schur function without empty rows or empty columns is said to be {\it basic} \cite{DTK}.
 Therefore, the previous identity allows each skew Schur function to be expressed as a basic skew Schur function.